kristen/advent-of-code/day9/README.md

 The program runs in sensor boost mode by providing the input instruction the value 2.
 Once run, it will boost the sensors automatically, but it might take a few seconds to complete the operation on slower hardware.
 In sensor boost mode, the program will output a single value: the coordinates of the distress signal.

 Run the BOOST program in sensor boost mode.
 What are the coordinates of the distress signal?

+Your puzzle answer was 50894.

+Your puzzle answer was 49122.